MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/create-response-routing-rule-voice-of-customer-survey.md

 ms.author: "brycho"
 manager: "brycho"
 ---
-# Create a response routing rule in a survey (Voice of the Customer)
+# Create a response routing rule for a survey
-When you want to ask additional questions based on responses in a Voice of the Customer for Microsoft Dynamics 365 survey, create one or more response routing rules for the response you want more information about.
+When you want to ask additional questions based on responses in a survey, create one or more response routing rules for the response you want more information about.

  For example, for the question **How likely is it that you would recommend us to a friend?**, you can create a response routing rule to ask the reason if someone responds **Not likely**.